pranavktrpl/COL100/README.md

 # COL100
-This contains all my solutions and prompts to the COL100 course done in 21-22_Sem2 by Srikanta Bedathur.
+This contains all my solutions and prompts to the COL100 course done in 21-22_Sem2 conducted by Prof. Srikanta Bedathur.